 FOSAF together with major environmental NGO's formed the SEI coalition in 2011 in order to assist the Mpumalanga Parks & Tourism Agency protect the Dullstroom plateau from the threat of mining.
 By working in unison they have had a measure of success in opposing new applications for prospecting/mining, and particularly in the gazetting of the 14 000 ha Greater Lakenvlei Protected Environment in April 2017 despite stiff opposition from miners and the DMR (Mining Dept) itself.
 This is expected to be the forerunner of further PE's in the area.

 The Steenkampsberg Environmental Initiative (SEI) was formed in May 2011 at a meeting on Middelpunt Farm in the Dullstroom district.
 This was in response to the growing threat posed by mining to the very rich biodiversity and vast network of wetlands of this area.
-To achieve this goal the NGO's comprising principally EWT, Birdlife SA and FOSAF sought to support the Mpumalanga Tourism and Parks Agency (MTPA) with the final objective of having these areas declared 'Protected Environments' in terms of the Protected Areas Act as had already been done further south at Chrissiesmeer and Wakkerstroom/Luneberg.
+To achieve this goal the NGO's comprising principally EWT, Birdlife SA, EEPOG/FSE and FOSAF sought to support the Mpumalanga Tourism and Parks Agency (MTPA) with the final objective of having these areas declared 'Protected Environments' in terms of the Protected Areas Act as had already been done further south at Chrissiesmeer and Wakkerstroom/Luneberg.
 FOSAF's particular interest was to protect what is considered to be the country's most important flyfishing resource which also drives the local economy.

-Despite the success of the Greater Lakenvlei PE project we must be aware that the Amendment to the MPRDA which recently came into effect has given even greater powers to the Mining Dept. This together with an attitude of many mining companies that they can mine anywhere they want because they have political support at high level means that it will be a hard road ahead for the SEI.
+Despite the success of the Greater Lakenvlei PE project we must be aware that the Amendment to the MPRDA which recently came into effect has given even greater powers to the Mining Dept. This together with an attitude of the DMR and many mining companies that they can mine anywhere they want because they have political support at high level means that it will be a hard road ahead for the SEI.